uber-web/ocular/docs/dev-tools/README.md

 Note: flow is not currently integrated into ocular-dev-tools as we restrict its use to React related code bases.

+## Covered tools

+ocular installs the necessary dependencies and provides working default configurations for

+- eslint
+- prettier
+- babel
+- webpack

+Note that this list may grow over time.

 ## Installation